 Thank you for visiting this website, which contains information on my professional and research activities.
 If you are a member (or a friend) of the American Chemical Society (ACS), I appreciate your support and forbearance during my service as a member of the ACS Presidential Succession in 2020-2022.

-Despite the pandemic in the past three years, I have been working hard, together with ACS colleagues and staff, to enhance our profession and benefit our members.
-My Presidential platform has been “Growth, Collaboration, and Advocacy” (C&EN Comment, 12/7/2020).
-In a highly competitive world, growth is desirable and necessary.
-Some of the ways we can help grow the chemistry enterprise include: 1) Innovation and disciplinary growth, 2) Industrial engagement and entrepreneurship, 3) International collaborations, and 4) Advocacy for public and government support of scientific research.
+Despite the challenges posed by the pandemic, I worked closely with ACS colleagues and staff to strengthen our profession and support our members throughout my Presidential Succession period (2020–2022).
+My Presidential platform, “Growth, Collaboration, and Advocacy” (C&EN Comment, 12/7/2020), reflected my belief that, in an increasingly competitive world, thoughtful and sustained growth is both essential and achievable.
+There are many ways we can help advance the chemistry enterprise, including: 1) Fostering innovation and disciplinary development, 2) Encouraging industrial engagement and entrepreneurship, 3) Building meaningful international collaborations, and 4) Advocating for strong public and governmental support of scientific research.
+A brief summary of my efforts in these areas is provided below

 Innovation and Disciplinary Growth.
 From history, we know that innovation is the engine of growth for most organizations.
 A major component of innovation is to seek emerging areas for research and to use them for new applications and opportunities.
 Working with the ACS Committee on Science (ComSci), we organized three ACS webinars (Frontier Fridays) in May and June 2021, featuring new innovative research.
 Three outstanding lectures were given by Professors Zhenan Bao (Stanford) on “Skin-Inspired Organic Electronics), Amy Prieto (Colorado State) on “Lithium Ion Batteries: The Road to Sustainable Energy Storage”, and Sir Fraser Stoddart (Northwestern, 2016 Nobel Laureate) on “Artificial Molecular Machines.”
 All three webinars were highly successful with huge turnouts.
 ComSci has continued the Frontier Fridays program in 2022 with two more webinars, and I was pleased to help moderate one of them (“Chemistry Tools to Help Achieve Zero World Hunger”, by Michael Appell and Wunmi Sadik, with introduction by Michael Morello).